-Preventing Employee Theft in Retail & Restaurants in 2020
+Preventing Employee Theft in Retail and Restaurant Businesses in 2020

 Whether you call it employee theft, internal theft, or associate dishonesty, theft by staff is a very real concern for businesses of all sizes.
 When you’re already trying to reduce overhead and keep your customers satisfied, the loss from employee theft could be the crushing blow for any business.
 It’s one of the key problems that Solink solves every day, so our team has compiled this guide to get you started on preventing and reducing employee theft in your own business.

 Employee theft is defined as the misappropriation or misuse of company resources by a member of the staff team.
 Sometimes business owners and managers don’t report or act on employee theft issues because the definition seems less broad: many think employee theft is strictly stealing from the cash register.
 In reality, there are many ways that a member of your team could be costing the business money unnecessarily.

 If you’re in any doubt as to whether or not a situation constitutes employee theft, take a look at this article talking about the top types of employee theft in 2019.
 You may find that, not only is the action in question a definite case of employee theft, but that you’re not the only business to fall victim to this kind of loss.

 Employee theft can take on many forms.

 Employee theft costs American businesses $50 billion annually and these internal thefts are frequently perpetrated by the most trusted employees in a company3.
 If you’ve been defrauded before, you know the sting of finding out that someone you relied upon has been putting your business in peril.
 The question is, are you sure you’re being vigilant for all types of theft in your business?